How We Thrive: The focus of our research

 The goals of our research agenda include:

-- educating relevant stakeholders including educators, students, parents, and policy makers on the importance of how people, communities, and societies impact health.
+- educating students, parents, educators, and public policy leaders about the ways health impacts people, communities, and societies

 STAR: Stress, Temperament And Regulation